Em0ani/DataBloom/README.md

 ## 🌸 About DataBloom

-**DataBloom** is a [Data Processing / Visualization / Analysis] tool designed to help developers and data scientists cultivate meaningful patterns from chaotic datasets.
+**DataBloom** is a data processing and visualization library designed to help developers and data scientists cultivate meaningful patterns from chaotic datasets.
 Much like a bloom, this project focuses on growth, structure, and the organic beauty of well-organized information.

 ## ✨ Key Features

 - 🚀 **Fast Processing:** Optimized pipelines for high-velocity data.
+- 🗺️ **Interactive Geospatial Visuals:** Generate dynamic choropleth maps with automatic JavaScript callbacks and Bokeh integration.
-- 🎨 **Elegant Visuals:** Generate intuitive charts and graphs that represent growth.
+- 🎨 **Elegant Design:** Create intuitive charts and graphs that represent growth.
 - 🛠️ **Modular Design:** Easily plug in your own data sources and transformation logic.
 - 📈 **Scalable:** Built to grow alongside your data needs.